 Minnesota Renaissance Festival, Shakopee

-Journey back in time to a 16th century European village at one of the country’s largest renaissance fairs, now in its 44th year.
+Journey back in time to a 16th century European village at one of the country’s largest renaissance fairs, founded in 1971.
 Highlights include jousting by knights in armor, elephant rides, belly dancing, games, entertainment on 16 stages and 120 food booths.
 Some 250 artisan booths sell everything from period attire to real battle axes.
-The event, held on weekends, welcomes almost 300,000 people each year. (renaissancefest.org)
+The event, held on weekends, welcomes almost 300,000 people each year. (renaissancefest.com)

 Minnesota State Fair, St. Paul

-Spice up your Twin Cities visit with a late-summer fling at the “Great Minnesota Get-Together.”
+Spice up your Twin Cities visit with a late-summer fling at the “Great Minnesota Get-Together,” one of the most popular festivals in Minnesota.
 Savor food on a stick, see farm animals being born and enjoy Mighty Midway carnival rides, big-name touring acts, a daily parade, rodeo, horse shows, agricultural exhibits, and arts and crafts displays.
 One of the nation’s largest state fairs, it attracts more than two million visitors annually. (mnstatefair.org)

 Oktoberfest, New Ulm

 This Old World celebration, held in a Southern Minnesota town that touts its German heritage, features German brass bands, polka bands and New Ulm’s famous Concord Singers.
 Fest-goers enjoy German food and August Schell beer, brewed locally since 1860.
-The festival is held at four locations–downtown (the site of a musical glockenspiel, plus German restaurants and import shops), the brewery, Morgan Creek Vineyards and Holiday Inn. (newulmoktoberfest.com)
+The festival is held at four locations–downtown (the site of a musical glockenspiel, plus German restaurants and import shops), the Schell’s Brewery, Morgan Creek Vineyards and Best Western Plus, but may change from year to year. (newulm.com/events/oktoberfest)

 Big Island Rendezvous & Festival, Albert Lea